w3c/mathml/docs/accessibility.md

 $\frac{d}{dx} \sin(x)$ is introduced as “the first derivative with respect to x of sine of x” and would later be spoken as “d by dx of sine x”.

 ## Examples of ambiguity
+The invisible Unicode characters U+2061 (FUNCTION APPLICATION) and U+2062 (INVISIBLE TIMES) can disambiguate some common cases.
+An exception is "units"
 ### $(1,5)$

 ### $M^T$